Maninder-cell/FieldPilot-backend/docs/MVP_SPRINT_PLAN.md

-# FieldPilot - MVP Sprint Plan (Month 1)
+# FieldRino - MVP Sprint Plan (Month 1)

 ## Overview

-This document outlines the 4-week sprint plan to build and launch the FieldPilot MVP.
+This document outlines the 4-week sprint plan to build and launch the FieldRino MVP.
 The goal is to have a functional multi-tenant SaaS platform ready for beta testing with 10 pilot customers.

 ## MVP Scope